 My name is Patrick McBride, although the people who call me Patrick are typically angry, disappointed, or perplexed with something I’ve done or said; or they just don’t know me very well.
 I have been referred to as P, P-McB, P Mac, Pastor Pat, Animal, Pug, and Taco.
 I now relish the moniker Daideo (Dad-jo), a Gaelic word for grandpa.
 Of course I’ve been called other names but most people just call me Pat.
-I was born in 1959 (Honolulu), married in 1981 (Camp Hill)and have two children born in 1985 and 1986 (Virginia Beach) and now have three grandchildren, Levi, Gracie and Nash.
+I was born in 1959 (Honolulu), married in 1981 (Camp Hill)and have two children born in 1985 and 1986 (Virginia Beach) and now have four grandchildren, Levi, Gracie, Nash and Austin.

 I live in Mechanicsburg, PA where a ‘Wrench’ is allegedly dropped each New Years Eve.
 I have not personally witnessed this perennial display of gravitational pageantry.
 Geographically Mechanicsburg is located between Dillsburg (drops a Pickle) and Harrisburg (a Strawberry).
 Politically, the region is influenced by both guns and Bibles.
 I have lived here since 1986 and still don’t understand why the ‘Strawberry’.